isomerpages/moe-northlandpri/resources/announcements/_posts/2023-09-29-post-Primary 1 Year 2024 Admin Day Exercise.md

 Please refer to this [file](https://drive.google.com/file/d/15Oflsng_wKrPFRCXCwbmaLLeO1tzx2zo/view?usp=sharing) for more details.

 Kindly download the MOE App - Parent Gateway - before you attend the admin day.
+Log in with your SINGPASS and do not log out so that you can receive updates and information from MOE and school.

 See you soon.